Asynchronous Bioplausible Neuron for SNN for Event Vision: Results

 \subsection{Comparative Results across Diverse Datasets}

-The evaluation of our ABN method's generalization capabilities, across diverse datasets and neuron models is shown in Table \ref{tab: Generalization}.
+The evaluation of our ABN method's generalization capabilities, across diverse datasets and neuron models is shown in Table \ref{tab: Classification Accuracy across Various Datasets and Models} and \ref{tab: Segmentation Accuracy across Various Datasets and Models}.
 Performance on the classification datasets was evaluated using classification accuracy and on the object segmentation using event accuracy.
 The metrics are detailed in the supplementary document section C. On the N-MNIST dataset, ABN achieved the highest classification accuracy (\textbf{99.23\%} with SRM and \textbf{99.48\%} with LIF), surpassing other methods like BDETT and DT1.
-In the ESD-1 and ESD-2 datasets, designed for robotic grasping tasks: ABN again outperformed others, showing particularly strong performance in the ESD-2 dataset with unknown objects (\textbf{56.23\%} with SRM and \textbf{58.04\%} with LIF).
-For the DVS128 Gesture and CIFAR10-DVS datasets, ABN recorded the highest scores (\textbf{95.64\%} and \textbf{98.74\%} with SRM and LIF in DVS128; \textbf{93.5\%} and \textbf{94.74\%} in CIFAR10-DVS), indicating its robustness and effectiveness.
+In the ESD-1 and ESD-2 datasets, designed for robotic grasping tasks, ABN again outperformed others, showing particularly strong performance in the ESD-2 dataset with unknown objects (\textbf{56.23\%} with SRM and \textbf{58.04\%} with LIF).
+For the DVS128 Gesture, CIFAR10-DVS and N-ImageNet datasets, ABN recorded the highest scores \textbf{95.64\%}, \textbf{93.5\%} and \textbf{56.73\%} with SRM and in LIF \textbf{98.74\%}, \textbf{94.74\%} and \textbf{57.04\%} , indicating its robustness and effectiveness.
 This comprehensive performance underscores the superior adaptability and effectiveness of the ABN method across a variety of datasets and computer vision tasks.